 Room B69, University Advisement & Enrichment Center Building

-The Graduate Resource Center (GRC) is offering a variety of free workshops this semester.
+The Graduate Resource Center (GRC) offers a variety of free workshops every semester.
 Each workshop, presented by either UNM faculty or graduate students, addresses a topic area that is essential to building graduate student academic and professional skills.

 Complete list of Fall workshops will be updated soon.